KFL4040 – Feminist Theory

 Schedule, syllabus and examination date

-Feminist theory examines ways feminist scholars have theorized gender and its relation to oppression, inequality and power.
-But how does gender intersect with class, race, sexuality and nationality – in a historical and global perspective?
+Feminist theory examines ways feminist scholars have theorized gender and its relation to power, oppression, and inequality.
+But how does gender intersect with class, race, sexuality and nationality – in a historical as well as a global perspective?
+Can gendered discourses shape social reality and our view on nature?
 What is the relationship between feminist theory, everyday experiences and political movements?
-Can feminist discourses shape social reality, our view on knowledge and on nature?
 And what is specifically feminist about feminist theory?
-These questions are all central when we at this course probe feminist theories from a variety of scholarly fields in which discussions on gender differences, critiques of patriarchy and androcentrism, and arguments for cultural, social, political, ontological and epistemological changes are in focus.
-Thematically, the course will be organized around the following topics: Narratives about feminist theory, early feminist theory, marxist, socialist, liberal, psychoanalytic and radical feminist theory, becoming woman, ecofeminist and care-based feminist theory, postcolonial and multicultural feminist theory, sexualities, queer theory, and postfeminist theory.
+These questions are all central when we at this course examine and discuss different types of feminist theories – emerging from a variety of scholarly fields – in which discussions on gender differences, critiques of patriarchy and androcentrism, and arguments for cultural, social, political, ontological and epistemological change are in focus.
+Thematically, the course will be organized around the following topics: Narratives in feminist theory, early feminist theory, marxist, socialist, liberal, psychoanalytic and radical feminist theory, becoming woman, ecofeminist and care-based feminist theory, postcolonial and multicultural feminist theory, sexualities and queer theory, and postfeminist theory.

-At this course you will gain advanced understanding of theoretical debates about gender and feminism, insight into the historical development, as well as the contemporary status, of feminist theories.
-You will learn to identify strengths and weaknesses within these theories, and to recognize and classify arguments used to support or reject gender equality.
-You will acquire knowledge about how theories established within specific disciplines and situations develop and change in an interdisciplinary and political context.
-You will also learn how to critically analyze the structures and practice of feminist theories.
-This course will also support the development of more general academic skills, such as critically examining theories from different scholarly fields, analyze and discuss explicit and implicit theoretical assumptions, and to identify problems and possibilities within feminist theories.
+At this course you will gain insight into the historical development, as well as the contemporary status, of feminist theory.
+Your will become familiar with some key debates, and texts, and gain an advanced understanding of foundational concepts, arguments and positions in the field.
+You will also learn to identify strengths and weaknesses within these theories, recognize and classify arguments used to support or reject gender equality, how theories established within specific disciplines develop and change in an interdisciplinary and political context.
+This course will also support the development of more general academic skills, such as critically examining theories from different scholarly fields, analyze and discuss explicit and implicit theoretical assumptions, and to identify problems and possibilities within feminist theory.
+You will also be able to use feminist theory to inform the understanding of existing work in your own discipline and in an interdisciplinary context, and to use feminist analyses of gender relations in conducting research.

-- Create dialogues and comparisons between different branches of feminist theorizing, an ability which is important for the application of critical and independent thinking on gender in different professional and political contexts
+- Create dialogues and comparisons between different branches of feminist theorizing, an ability which is important for the application of critical and independent thinking on gender in different professional, academic and political contexts

 - Account for the historical emergence and development of feminist theory